paultrudel/bigbluebutton/docs/docs/development/architecture.md

 The conversion process sends progress messages to the client through the Redis pubsub.

+The actual conversion processing work is done outside of BigBlueButton using external services.

 ### Presentation conversion flow

 The diagram below describes the flow of the presentation conversion.
 We take in consideration the configuration for enabling and disabling SWF, SVG and PNG conversion.